input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 ##### 1.3.3 Impact of T<sub>Φ</sub> on Canonical Scenarios

-Now that we have an updated formula, we can evaluate how **Phalanx** directly affects the cost of grinding attempts when compared to the original CPD scenarios.
+Now that we have an updated formula, we can evaluate how **Φalanx** directly affects the cost of grinding attempts when compared to the original CPD scenarios.
 As previously discussed, the goal is to strike a balance between the effort expected from honest **SPOs** during an epoch and the computational burden imposed on an adversary attempting to evaluate multiple $`\eta_e`$ candidates in preparation for an attack.

 To anchor this analysis, we introduce a baseline configuration denoted as $`\text{Phalanx}_\text{1/100}`$: an overhead equal to **1/100 of an epoch**, corresponding to $432{,}000 \div 100 = 4{,}320$ slots.
 This represents a **modest but meaningful choice** — substantial enough to raise the adversary’s cost significantly, yet conservative enough to avoid overloading honest participants.
 In contrast, imposing a full-epoch overhead would likely be excessive in practice, potentially destabilizing the protocol or placing undue demands on block producers.
 We may refer to that upper bound as $`\text{Phalanx}_{\text{max}}`$, and the present section aims to explore and recommend a viable configuration somewhere between this maximum and our conservative baseline.